The Division Bell: Recording

 In January 1993, guitarist David Gilmour, drummer Nick Mason and keyboardist Richard Wright began improvising new material in sessions at the remodelled Britannia Row Studios.
-They recruited bassist Guy Pratt, who had joined them on their Momentary Lapse of Reason Tour; according to Mason, Pratt's playing influenced the mood of the music.
+They recruited bassist Guy Pratt, who had joined Pink Floyd on their Momentary Lapse of Reason Tour; according to Mason, Pratt's playing influenced the mood of the music.
 Without the legal problems that had dogged the production of their 1987 album A Momentary Lapse of Reason, Gilmour was at ease.
 If he felt the band were making progress, he would record them on a two-track DAT recorder.
 At one point, Gilmour surreptitiously recorded Wright playing, capturing material that formed the basis for three pieces of music.

 After about two weeks, the band had around 65 pieces of music.
 With engineer Andy Jackson and co-producer Bob Ezrin, production moved to Gilmour's houseboat and recording studio, Astoria.
 The band voted on each track, and whittled the material down to about 27 pieces.
 Eliminating some tracks, and merging others, they arrived at about 11 songs.
 Song selection was based upon a system of points, whereby all three members would award marks out of ten to each candidate song, a system skewed by Wright awarding his songs ten points each and the others none.
-Wright, having resigned under pressure from bassist Roger Waters in the 1970s, was not contractually a full member of the band, which upset him.
+Wright, having resigned under pressure from the bassist, Roger Waters, in 1979, was not contractually a full member of the band, which upset him.
 Wright reflected: "It came very close to a point where I wasn't going to do the album, because I didn't feel that what we'd agreed was fair."
 Wright received his first songwriting credits on any Pink Floyd album since 1975's Wish You Were Here.

 Gilmour's fiancée, the novelist Polly Samson, also received songwriting credits.
 Initially, her role was limited to providing encouragement for Gilmour, but she helped him write "High Hopes", a song about Gilmour's childhood in Cambridge.
 She co-wrote a further six songs, which bothered Ezrin.
 Gilmour said that Samson's contributions had "ruffled the management's [feathers]", but Ezrin later reflected that her presence had been inspirational for Gilmour, and that she "pulled the whole album together".
 She also helped Gilmour with the cocaine addiction he had developed following his divorce.
+Samson did not want credit, saying "the idea of my name being attached to Pink Floyd was like some nightmare", but Gilmour insisted, telling her she would regret going uncredited.
+She later said he was right, and that she had become used to him singing her lyrics.